adhishrajan/stat221-neutrino-project/README.md

 # stat221-neutrino-project

 Bayesian inference for astrophysical neutrino spectra, motivated by IceCube-style binned energy observations.
-Observed bin counts are modelled as Poisson draws from a mixture of astrophysical signal and atmospheric background, fit spectral models via custom MCMC, and compare models using Bayes factors.
+Observed bin counts are modeled as Poisson draws from a mixture of astrophysical signal and atmospheric background, fit spectral models via custom MCMC, and compare models using Bayes factors.

 ---